leomqyu/Useful-Notes-and-Logs/code_n_commands/tool_notes/conda_pip_install_related.md

 1. Check cuda driver version:
-    cuda driver is usually installed in the server, use `nvidia-smi` to check, right top will be a line called `cuda version`, which is the cuda driver version
+    cuda driver is usually installed in the server, use `nvidia-smi` to check, right top will be a line called `cuda version`, which is the cuda driver version.
+For a more detailed, use `nvcc --version`; nvcc stands for NVidia Cuda Compiler.
 1. determine the cuda toolkit version and install
+    1. Cuda toolkit can usually be customized in conda environments.
+Check toolkit version: `conda list cuda-toolkit`.
     1. Cuda toolkit version not higher than cuda driver version is OK
     1. ~~Find cuda toolkit download script at https://developer.nvidia.com/cuda-toolkit-archive~~ If without sudo, install cuda toolkit via conda: https://anaconda.org/nvidia/cuda-toolkit